 STEP 2: BITE ANALYSIS (RECORDS) $595

-In this step, we gather all of the information on the patient’s teeth and chewing system so that Dr. Radziszewski can analyze it in detail.
+In this step, we gather all the information on the patient’s teeth and chewing system so that Dr. Radziszewski can analyze it in detail.
 We scan the patient’s teeth and bite, take measurements, and photograph them for further analysis.

 Treatment Solutions for Occlusal Disease in Chicago

-1. EQUIBILATION (reshaping teeth)
+1. EQUIBILATION (Reshaping teeth)

 An uneven, unbalanced bite is like a four-legged stool that wobbles.
 To fix the wobbly stool, you use a piece of sandpaper, determine which leg is the longest one, and reduce that leg just enough so that all the legs are even and the stool is stable on the floor.
 We do the same thing with the teeth, except we have more legs to consider.